Proton Beam Therapy

 The drawback of conventional radiotherapy is the amount of dose delivered outside the desired treatment region.
 At the energies used for radiotherapy, the peak energy loss for photons occurs within a couple of centimetres of the surface of the skin, with a slow reduction in energy loss as a function of depth.
 This unfavourable dose distribution is balanced somewhat by the multiple beam approach used in IMRT, but still leads to significant dose deposition in otherwise healthy tissue.
 This has particular significance in the treatment of deep-lying tumours in the head, neck and central nervous system, particularly for children whose bodies are still developing and are particularly susceptible to long-term radiation damage.

 Proton Beam Therapy (PBT) is a more effective alternative to conventional radiotherapy, where high energy protons (60-250 MeV) are used in place of X-rays.
 The advantage of PBT is a consequence of the markedly different dose deposition profile of protons: as a result of the Bragg Peak most of the energy is deposited in the last few millimetres of the proton path.
 This allows a precise tuning of the delivered dose through appropriate selection of the proton beam energy and leads to much lower doses of radiation outside the target volume.
-Large-scale PBT facilities for cancer treatment are a new undertaking in the UK.
-The UK's only operational PBT centre is the Clatterbridge Centre for Oncology on the Wirral: with a 62 MeV cyclotron and a penetration depth less than 4 cm, treatment is limited to eye tumours.
+Until 2018 the UK's only operational PBT centre was the Clatterbridge Centre for Oncology on the Wirral, the world's first hospital-based PBT centre that opened in 1989.
+With a 62 MeV cyclotron and a penetration depth less than 4 cm, treatment is limited to eye tumours.

-To support these new treatment centres, UCL is engaged in a number of research programmes within both the High Energy Physics and the UCL Dept. of Medical Physics to improve the quality of proton therapy treatment:
+To support these new treatment centres, UCL is engaged in a number of research programmes within both High Energy Physics and the UCL Dept. of Medical Physics to improve the quality of proton therapy treatment.

 More information on the current proton therapy research programme within the High Energy Physics group is available on the HEP Proton Beam Therapy Wiki.

-For more information on Proton Beam Therapy research at UCL, please contact Dr Simon Jolly.
+For more information on Proton Beam Therapy research at UCL, please contact Prof. Simon Jolly.